chrisvrose/jack/README.md

 ## How do I get set up?

 1. Install python 3.5.x [from here](https://www.python.org/downloads/release/python-351/) [Scroll down to the end] {No, this isn't backwards-compatible with python 2.7} or if you're running Ubuntu, `sudo apt-get install python3`.

-    * Ubuntu has issues with python editions and versions.
-Refer to the Linux Version Issue Section
+2. Only if you are using Windows, grab git for Windows.
+Or, you can get SourceTree, and use the git terminal from there.

-2. Download the code with git:
+3. Download the code with git:
     * By git:
 `git clone https://bitbucket.org/tose-project/tose-app` (Recommended)
     * By downloading src: [Click here and then 'Download Repository'](https://bitbucket.org/tose-project/tose-app/downloads).
 Extract it.

-3. In terminal (Linux/OS X) or command line (Windows), navigate to the root of the folder using `cd`
+4. In terminal (Linux/OS X) or command line (Windows), navigate to the root of the folder using `cd`

-4. Run `pip install -r requirements.txt`.
+5. Run `pip install -r requirements.txt`.
 This will install all dependencies.
 If you get an error like pip is not installed whatever blah, use `pip3 install -r requirements.txt`. _Note: Needs Administrator Command Prompt in Windows.
 Prefix `sudo` in Linux._

-5. Profit?!
+6. Profit?!

 ## Usage